MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

 .. image:: _static/l-valine-zwitterion.svg

-Next we want to enumerate all possible isotopomers for "1D1H" NMR experiment:
+Next, we want to enumerate all possible isotopomers for "1D1H" NMR experiment:

 .. code-block:: none